Augmentations, Fillings, and Clusters for 2-Bridge Links: Cluster Structure on the Ungraded Augmentation Variety

-\begin{proof} Fix a set $R$ of the $n_1-1$ Reeb chords in the first block, $n_i-2$ Reeb chords in the middle blocks, and the rightmost $n_k-1$ Reeb chords in the last block.
-Then any admissible pinching sequence can be expressed by some ordering of these Reeb chords.
-From Proposition \ref{prop: every cluster chart is achieved}, there are at least $C_{n_1-1}C_{n_2-2}\dots C_{n_{(k-1)}-2}C_{n_k-1}$ distinct Hamiltonian isotopy classes of fillings.
+\begin{proof} Fix an arbitrary set $\mathcal{R}$ of $n_1-1$ consecutive Reeb chords in the first block (these are all proper and contractible), $n_i-2$ consecutive proper and contractible Reeb chords in the middle blocks, and the rightmost $n_k-1$ Reeb chords in the last block.
+Then any admissible pinching sequence of the Reeb chords in $\mathcal{R}$ can be expressed by some ordering of these Reeb chords.
+Since we have chosen consecutive Reeb chords in each block, we can produce any triangulation of the $n$-gon, allowing us to apply Proposition \ref{prop: every cluster chart is achieved} to conclude that there are at least $C_{n_1-1}C_{n_2-2}\dots C_{n_{(k-1)}-2}C_{n_k-1}$ distinct Hamiltonian isotopy classes of fillings.
 In the construction of the proof of Proposition \ref{prop: every cluster chart is achieved}, different pinching sequences inducing the same cluster chart are precisely those that differ by swapping the orders of pinching at pairs of contractible Reeb chords $a_i$ and $a_j$ with $|j-i|\geq 2$.
 Note that swapping the order of pinching any two simultaneously contractible Reeb chords is an exact Lagrangian isotopy, or equivalently, a Hamiltonian isotopy.
-Thus, by Lemma \ref{lem: simultaneously contractible}, every admissible pinching sequence of the set $R$ inducing the same cluster chart is Hamiltonian isotopic. \end{proof}
+Thus, by Lemma \ref{lem: simultaneously contractible}, every admissible pinching sequence of the set $\mathcal{R}$ inducing the same cluster chart is Hamiltonian isotopic. \end{proof}

+\begin{rmk} In this proof, the fact that we can produce any triangulation of the $n_i$-gon crucially relies on the fact that we choose consecutive Reeb chords.
+If we choose non-consecutive Reeb chords, say we leave out $a_j$ within the block, then the diagonal connecting $a_{n_{i-1}+1}$ and $a_j$ is fixed in the triangulation, consequently yielding a smaller number of triangulations (which is still a product of Catalan numbers). \end{rmk}